Chapter 8. Execution Model and Tool Catalog¶

 This is boring platform work, not romantic improvisation.
 That is why it works.

-If you want to quickly review your execution layer, ask:
+If you want to review your execution layer quickly, use this short list:

 - Do you have a real tool catalog instead of just a pile of functions?